 The day two; add another experience to this trip by crossing the Wisemans ferry ride.
 A vehicular ferry crosses the Hawkesbury River.
 Then drive towards the Hunter Valley for wine tasting via M1.

 Itinerary 3 – Two-day trips from Sydney

-The last avenue left for you if you do not prefer any of the above tour itineraries.
+The last avenue left for you is if you do not prefer any of the above tour itineraries.
 Book a Blue Mountains tour from Sydney and return to Sydney accommodation and visit Hunter Valley on the next day.